-Certain courses require that the student have completed undergraduate-level Biology or Chemistry as a prerequisite.
+Certain courses require that the student have completed undergraduate-level Biology and Chemistry as a prerequisite.
 Students are required to plan ahead and complete basic science courses at another accredited school prior to enrolling in the courses.

 English Proficiency English language competency is required of all students seeking admission to the program.
 This may be demonstrated by one of the following means: